Shmuel83/NodeJSBible/README.md

 ```
 ## First used
 This package used XML2JS library.
-You must install this package with 'npm i xml2js'
+You must install this package with 'npm i xml2js' if the package don't install that
 This application used an API on website api.preachingcentral.com/
 This API support lot of languages and lot of version.
 To choice the version that you want, see bible-versions.xml file in node_module/npmjsbible/ directory
 To choice the book, you must write Jn for John, Gen for Genese.
 All acronym of book of bible-book.xml file in application directory.